What an Evening! The Diverse Cumbria Awards 2019.

 It was 6.30pm on Friday 17th May when the doors opened to the stunning Mail Exchange at the Halston Hotel in Carlisle, the red carpet was laid and the bucks fizz was ready to welcome guests from all over the county.
 And so began the incredible evening of the 2019 Diverse Cumbria Awards.

-Over 220 people networked, laughed, cried and cheered in what was to be an incredible evening that anyone will never forget.
+Over 220 people networked, laughed, cried and cheered in what was to be an incredible evening that everyone will never forget.
 The atmosphere was kicked off in style as guests were handed a welcome drink and had their photos taken on the red carpet, which then lead into the beautiful events room at the Halston.
 Guests had a chance to network and catch up with those they have met previously but rarely get to see.

 Julie Clayton, who works for the NHS, hosted the evening and started with a fantastic opening speech of togetherness, inclusion and respect, giving the message that although we may all have different beliefs, abilities, sexualities and genders, we are all human and standing together as minorities we are stronger.